Hina Hayata: 2021

-Hayata lost to Mima Ito 4–3 in the 2021 All Japan Table Tennis Championships.
-Hayata played in WTT Doha in March 2021.
-In the WTT Contender event, she upset Kasumi Ishikawa and advanced to the finals to once again face Mima Ito.
+Hayata lost to Mima Ito 4–3 in the 2021 All Japan Table Tennis Championships in the semi-finals.
+At the WTT Contender Doha, she upset Kasumi Ishikawa and advanced to the finals to once again face Mima Ito.
 Hayata lost to Ito 4–2 in the finals.
+In the WTT Star Contender Doha event later the same year, Hayata won the women's singles title and the mixed doubles title.